-Figure 6a shows that for all sizes of query answer set, IGquery-1 is almost an order of magnitude faster than cIndex and about five times faster than GPTree.
+Figure 6(a) shows that for all sizes of query answer set, IGquery-1 is almost an order of magnitude faster than cIndex and about five times faster than GPTree.
 When the batch size increases, the improvement further enlarges.
-The speed-up of IGquery-100 over IGquery-1 is an order of magnitude for queries with a smaller answer set size, and more than twice for queries with other answer set sizes.
-We emphasize that the speed-up is very significant considering that IGquery-1 is already very fast.
+The speed-up of IGquery-100 over IGquery-1 is an order of magnitude for queries with a smaller 16

-The query performance can be explained by the candidate set size shown in Fig. 6b.
-The results show that our direct inclusion and projected-database filtering techniques are more effective than cIndex and GPTree.
-In Table 7, we also report the number of answers obtained by direct inclusion (DI), which is very close to the number of all query answers.
+The query performance can be explained by the candidate set size shown in Figure 6(b).
+The results show that our direct inclusion and projected-database filtering techniques are more effective than cIndex and GP-Tree.
+In Table 7 we also report the number of answers obtained by direct inclusion (DI), which is very close to the number of all query answers.

-Table 7 Average number of answers by DI
+Table 7 Average Number of Answers by DI